Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Related Work

 \section{Related Work}

-To the best of the authors' knowledge, BIS is the first method to frame the design of samples in sampling as a bandit problem.
-This work leveraged GP surrogate modelling of the target density to guide the design of samples adaptively.
-BIS allows for the convergence of the designed samples.
-This is in contrast to most existing works on experimental designs for GPs, in which the designed points are used only as training inputs of GP surrogate models.
+To the best of our knowledge, BIS is the first framework to formulate the sample design in importance sampling as a bandit problem.
+In most existing experimental design approaches for GPs, selected points serve merely as training inputs for a surrogate model.
+In contrast, BIS leverages the GP surrogate to guide the adaptive design of samples that converge to the target density.

-\cite{Sinsbeck2017} proposed a GP surrogate model of the likelihood for efficient approximation of the posterior.
-They developed a sequential experimental design of points, at which the likelihood is evaluated for training of the GP surrogate model.
-Their approach is to find an estimator of the log-likelihood that minimises a Bayes risk associated with the GP surrogate model at each iteration.
-They then select a point that maximises the Bayes estimator of the likelihood.
-Once the specified number of points has been obtained, the posterior is approximated by a so-called “plug-in” posterior, in which the log-likelihood is replaced by the GP posterior mean. \cite{Jarvenpaa2021} extended the approach of \cite{Sinsbeck2017}, considering a GP surrogate model of the posterior directly.
-They proposed a batched sequential design that selects a few points simultaneously at each iteration.
-However, their approaches draw on several heuristics and do not guarantee convergence of the GP surrogate model theoretically.
+\cite{Sinsbeck2017} developed a sequential design strategy to efficiently approximate the likelihood via a GP surrogate.
+Their method utilizes the Bayes estimator of the log-likelihood that minimizes the Bayes risk associated with the GP surrogate, proposing the design that maximizes this Bayes estimator at each iteration.
+Once the specified number of iterations is finished, the posterior is approximated via a plug-in estimator, where the log-likelihood is replaced by the GP posterior mean. \cite{Jarvenpaa2021} extended this approach by modeling the posterior density directly and proposing a batched sequential design.
+However, these methods rely on several heuristics and lack theoretical guarantees regarding the convergence of the surrogate model to the true target.

-Recently, \cite{Kim2024} proposed a simple modification of BO.
-Their approach is to include an extra random point in the training dataset of GP at each iteration.
-They applied the modified BO for maximum-a-posteriori estimation of the posterior, setting the objective function to the logarithm of the posterior.
-They showed that the mean function of the GP posterior used in the modified BO converges to the target posterior if the GP prior is well specified.
-That result is natural because adding random samples to the training dataset ensures that the target posterior is eventually evaluated everywhere in the domain.
-Nonetheless, the result offers an inspiring implication that imposing a certain restriction, by which points acquired by BO eventually fill the domain of interest, is sufficient to guarantee convergence of the GP surrogate model to the posterior.
+More recently, \cite{Kim2024} proposed a modification of BO for posterior approximation.
+Their strategy augments the standard BO acquisition with an additional random point at each iteration to ensure exploration.
+They demonstrated that, under a well-specified GP prior, the mean function of the GP posterior converges to the log target posterior.
+While this result is expected, given that random sampling eventually covers the entire domain, it offers the important insight that imposing simple constraints to ensure domain coverage is sufficient to guarantee consistency of the GP surrogate.